adrien2p/medusa-extender/documentation/01-getting-started.md

 npm run start
 ```

-That's it, your server is not up and running :rocket:
+That's it, your server is now up and running :rocket: